AGROFIMS/helpdocs/content/Creatingafieldbook/Personnel/addPersonnel.md

 weight = 1
 +++

-Click on the button Add Personnel to add a new person to the experiment.
+Click on the button **Add Personnel** to add a new person to the experiment, and then add information about him/her.
 ![add_personnel](https://agrofims.github.io/helpdocs/images/AddPersonnel.png)